"New York is Always a Good Idea"

 In such a busy city, with a huge demand for space, Central Park is very impressive in size and acts as a peaceful relief from the chaos that surrounds it.
 Every so often you are still reminded of the hustle and bustle happening close by when you catch a glimpse of the towering skyscrapers above the trees.
 The Park stretches over 3 avenues in width and all the way from 59th Street to 110th Street in length.
 It is a must-see for tourists!
 I've been lucky enough to see the Park both during Summer and Winter months.
 It was especially magical when I was there early one Winter morning when it was covered in a blanket of snow!

 Check out The Central Park website for events that may be taking place during your visit.
 Some of the many things to discover while wandering through the Park are games of tennis, volleyball, softball, and basketball.
-There is also a Carousel, playgrounds, Model Boat Sailing, the beautiful Bow Bridge, and the famous Strawberry Fields (memorial to John Lennon who was murdered close by at the Dakota Building).
+There is also a Carousel, playgrounds, beautiful Bow Bridge, Strawberry Fields (the famous memorial to John Lennon who was murdered close by at the Dakota Building) and, one of my favorite places in New York, that of the pond where the Model Boat Sailing happens!
+I visited this area on a beautiful summer evening and sat by the pond while lie jazz musicians performed beside me - it was probably one of my most enjoyable moments in NYC to be honest!
 Delacorte Theatre and Swedish Cottage Marionette Theatre can be found in the Park too and here you may find theater, concerts, and puppet shows taking place.
 There are also several places to dine in the Park.

 Surrounding Central Park is some of the most expensive properties in New York.
 Billionaires Row is located close by Central Park (57th Street) and you will find luxurious residential skyscrapers along here.